stonecode6483/alx-low_level_programming/0x12-singly_linked_lists/README.md

-A README.md file for the project Singly linked lists which contain the following files
+A README.md file for the project Singly linked lists which contain the following files.
 0. Print list
 1. List length
 2. Add node